-Coconut water has so much potassium that people with kidney disease can run into “life-threatening hyperkalemia” Dr. Micheal Greger
+Coconut water contains high amount of potassium people with kidney disease can run into “life-threatening hyperkalemia”!
+Dr. Micheal Greger

 So far, I’ve reviewed the evidence on coconut oil and coconut milk that suggests neither is good for you.
 But what about coconut water?
 When I first learned about athletes using coconut water as a natural Gatorade, I did a medical literature search for athletes and coconut, and only came up with this: a study of “canine athletes.”
 Turns out feeding drug- or bomb-sniffing dogs coconut oil can sometimes wipe out their ability to smell at all.
 But, what about coconut water and human athletes?